joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 Anything that's a 4 or above, I wouldn't do it unless it was a survival situation (which I don't see happening anytime soon).

 I'd probably put the story above at a solid 3...

-## The Examples

-1. Inconsequential / Nobody Reasonable would care : Maybe you're a developer who's worked with JavaFramework 4.x for 3 years.
-When they release JavaFramework 5.0, they rename it JavaLibrary.
-It's the same thing with a new feature or two.
-You shrug and add that new word to your resume.
-Despite not technically using it yet, it would take you a maximum of 15 minutes to read the docs and be productive.

-2. Negligible / Very Mild : Maybe you got hired at the very end of August.
-You were in the office filling out paperwork on Friday, but you officially started your position in September on a Monday.
-On your resume, you put that you started in August.

-3. Mildish ...

-4. Mild to Moderate : Maybe you've programmed in Java and C++ for 3 years.
-Ugh, this position wants 3 years of JavaScript experience as well as Java and C++.
-You've never used JavaScript.
-You look up the syntax... it looks similar enough.
-You look at the job description again... it looks like the job is mainly Java development...
-You could totally do this job.
-Whatever.
-Ta-da!
-You have 3 years of JavaScript experience now.

-5. Moderate : Oh crap.
-They want experience with MySQL and/or SQL Server too.
-3 years.
-You haven't done any of that.
-What does that look like?
-SELECT * FROM CUSTOMERS NATURAL JOIN ORDERS...
-Okay, it's just for managing data.
-That doesn't sound hard to pick up.
-Abra Kadabra!
-3 years of SQL.

-6. Upper end of Moderate : Okay, so they want HTML, CSS, JavaScript, Angular.js, SQL, and Java.
-This is clearly a web development position.
-2-3 years of experience.
-You only have 2 years of Java.
-But!
-You're a developer.
-That's a developer position.
-Developers are learning new things all the time anyway...
-You could totally do that job (probably)!
-Zip Bam Boom: 2 years of experience in all of the above.

-7. High : You've made a static site with HTML and CSS once, a few years ago.
-You did a hello world tutorial in Java, too!
-It wasn't that hard.
-You hear developers make a lot of money.
-Plus, you have a math degree, so you're sure you can pick up whatever you need to.
-Just put whatever this web developer position requires on your resume.
-Bam!
-Look at you.
-You're the perfect candidate!

-8. Very High : You want to make a lot of money.
-You have so much money to pay back in student loans from your B.S. in Biology.
-So, you apply for any job you hear pays well.
-This Senior Developer position looks pretty high profile.
-Just fill your resume with all the key terms!

-9. Super High ...

-10. EXTREMELY High : You've never used a computer before.
-You're applying for an architect position.
-You see where I'm going with this.